revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 ---

-2.How will you install particular package using command?
+2.How can we install particular package using command?

 <details><summary><b>Show Answer </b></summary>